pofulu/sparkar-pftween/README.md

-## Clips - Play Animations in Sequence
+## Clip - Play Animations in Sequence

 `clip` is an asynchronous way to reuse animation based on `Promise`.
 With `clip`, you can play tween animation in sequence.